 Google Docs is an online word processing program that has been changing the way we write, edit, and share documents since 2012.
-Due to its numerous features, it’s considered to be a more flexible and efficient alternative to a well-known Microsoft Word software.
+Due to its numerous features, it’s considered to be a more flexible and efficient alternative to the well-known Microsoft Word software.

-In this guide, we’ll discuss the Google Docs features and uncover some hacks that will help you use the full potential of this online application and increase your productivity.
+In this guide, we’ll discuss Google Docs features and uncover some hacks that will help you use the full potential of this online application and increase your productivity.

 Pros and cons of the Google Docs features